F0RSV1NNA/DMA-Templates/README.md

 ***You must build in release mode!***

 This project provides a simple and easy template for DMA Tools/Automation\
+all the includes and nessecary files already provided with an example main.cpp

-including the Metick DMA library for memory reading and the KMbox API for mouse movement aswell as ImGui for menu's and overlays.
+Metick DMA library for memory reading\
+The KMbox API for mouse movement\
+ImGui for menu's and overlays.

 Please show some appreciation to those dev's here!